 See also the related site of Yad HaShmonah on BiblePlaces.com.

 Kiriath-Jearim (Holman Bible Dictionary) Briefly introduces the site and the biblical passages that mention it.

-On the Side – Abu Gosh (Gems in Israel) Short article on the modern community built on the ancient Kiriath Jearim.
+Abu Gosh (Gems in Israel) Short article on the modern community, especially focusing on its restaurants.

-Pilgrims’ Crossing (Gems in Israel) Describes the convent named Notre Dame Arche D’Alliance, located on the hill of Kiriath Jearim.
+Notre Dame Arche D’Alliance (Jewish Virtual Library) Describes the convent located on the hill of Kiriath Jearim.